kubernetes/website/content/en/docs/reference/glossary/aggregation-layer.md

 - extension
 - operation
 ---
- A mechanism used to extend Kubernetes by aggregating the existing core API with additional Kubernetes-style APIs.
+ The aggregation layer lets you install additional Kubernetes-style APIs in your cluster.

 <!--more-->

-This mechanism must be activated on the {{< glossary_tooltip text="Kubernetes API Server" term_id="kube-apiserver" >}}, then users can add APIService objects, which “claim” an URL path in the Kubernetes API.
+When you've configured the {{< glossary_tooltip text="Kubernetes API Server" term_id="kube-apiserver" >}} to [support additional APIs](https://kubernetes.io/docs/tasks/access-kubernetes-api/configure-aggregation-layer/), you can add `APIService` objects to "claim" a URL path in the Kubernetes API.